cyrilletuzi/angular-async-local-storage/README.md

 ## How to help?

-This library and other tools represent *months* of full time *unpaid* work, with for example the [Angular schematics extension for VS Code](https://marketplace.visualstudio.com/items?itemName=cyrilletuzi.angular-schematics), **installed 800 000 times**.
+This library and my other tools represent *months* of full time *unpaid* work, with for example the [Angular schematics extension for VS Code](https://marketplace.visualstudio.com/items?itemName=cyrilletuzi.angular-schematics), **installed 800 000 times**.

 So if you want to help, I released **[Schematics Pro](https://www.cyrilletuzi.com/schematics-pro/)**, a paid code automation tool for Angular, React, Vue, Ionic, Svelte, Stencil, Lit, Nest and more.